gwcoffey/gwcoffey.com/content/archive/posterous/trailer-alien-vs-predator-2-surrogate/index.md

 archive: posterous
 ---

+{{< ed "I wrote this utter nonsense as a very extended joke with a friend of mine.
+Enjoy." >}}

 EXT.
 JUNGLE — DAY

 A dark shape rocks gently among the foliage.
-The camera approaches and the shape resolves into the unmistakable outline of an Alien from behind.
+The camera approaches and the shape resolves into the unmistakable outline of an Alien from behind.<!--more-->
 The camera shakes and the Alien, still chewing a piece of some animal, turns its head, staring directly into camera as we...

 FADE THROUGH BLACK TO